marionchenchen/DBMS_project_Youtuber-GPA/README.md

 # YouTube Trending Videos GPA

+## Introduction
+This is the final project of database managment system course

 ## Overview
-A web application to analyze and display trending YouTube videos' GPA based on views, likes, and comments across different regions (US, JP, KR, BR).
+We designed a web application to analyze and display trending YouTube videos' GPA based on views, likes, and comments across different regions (US, JP, KR, BR).

 ## Features
 - Search trending videos by region